Introduction to Stretch Marks

 Microdermabrasion

-This procedure gently buffs away the skin’s surface to refine its texture and encourage the growth of new skin cells, thereby diminishing the visibility of marks.
+The procedure will smooth the surface of the skin to improve its texture and stimulate the production of new skin cells, which reduces the appearance of marks.

 Radiofrequency Therapy